AdobeDocs/experience-manager-screens.en/help/user-guide/direct-placement-workflow-configuration.md

 Direct Placement Workflow Configuration maps an AEM Screens project channel to a specific folder in assets and allows for placement of any asset in that folder.
 Adobe recommends that you trigger a bulk offline update to complete the publication.

-Alternatively, as a content author you can manually click **Update Offline Content**.
+Alternatively, as a content author you can manually select **Update Offline Content**.

 >[!NOTE]
 >